InstincDev/lingualearn/ReadMe.md

 LinguaLearn follows a serverless architecture and leverages various AWS services:

 * AWS Lambda: Executes the backend code written in C#, handling user requests and generating responses.
-* Amazon Lex: Provides natural language understanding capabilities, allowing the chatbot to understand user input and trigger the appropriate actions.
+* ChatGPT API: Integrates with the ChatGPT API to facilitate natural language understanding and conversation management.
-* Amazon S3 (optional): Stores multimedia content, such as audio pronunciations or images associated with the language learning materials.
+* Amazon S3: Stores multimedia content, such as audio pronunciations or images associated with the language learning materials.

 ## Getting Started